fbalensiefer/fbalensiefer.github.io/CV.md

 possible impact, performing research on topics related to public policy issues in order to develop informed opinions about potential courses of action, coordinating with supervisory bodies to ensure compliance with applicable laws and regulations, participation in assessment examination conducted by international organizations (FATF, FSAP)

-*Advisor Banking Supervision*<br>
-June 2020 - July 2021<br>
-Federal Financial Supervisory Authority (BaFin), Bonn<br>
-monitoring risks associated with the financial institution portfolio according to the requirements set in the regulations and instructions, checking compliance by banks/financial institutions with laws and regulations and propose the imposition of sanctions in the events of non-compliance, review and analyse banks and financial institutions reports to determine their compliance with the prudential requirement and to evaluate performance, evolution, management, licensing of payment institutions and e-money institutions

 *Student Assistant*<br>
 November 2016 - February 2020<br>